The Countdown to a

 Will one cure work for all HIV strains or will multiple “cures” be needed?

 Research will tell us the answer to this.
 There are several factors that may influence the effectiveness of a cure, including how long the person has been infected; the route of infection; the person’s age when he or she acquired HIV, as well as current age; how soon they started antiretroviral therapy; and whether they have opportunistic infections or other HIV-related health problems.
 Depending on the nature of the cure, the HIV strain may also influence the type of cure needed.
 We might start by curing some of the people some of the time.
 It might be that there won’t be a single cure for all, but at this stage we can’t say for certain.

 What testing will be implemented in order to confirm that a cure for HIV has been identified—and how will acceptance by the scientific community at large be confirmed?

 We need highly sensitive tools to measure the size of the reservoir and its ability to actively replicate if antiretroviral therapy is withdrawn (as noted in the “roadblocks” section above).
 Once these tools have been developed and validated, we will be able to determine whether or not a person is cured.
 The ultimate tool to test a cure will be time, and it may take several years.

-To date, there have been three landmark cases representing three types of cure: the Berlin patient, the Visconti cohort, and the Mississippi child.
+To date, there have been two landmark cases representing two types of cure: the Berlin patient and the Visconti cohort.
 Are these cure methods not broadly applicable to others?

 We’ve had many breakthroughs in HIV cure research over the last few years, but what about the setbacks, including Dr. Henrich’s patients, who appeared to be HIV-free following stem-cell transplants and later experienced a resurgence of virus?
 How do these events impact the current state of research?